ESLAMRAGAB1911/Discussions-App/README.md

-# Laravel 6 Tutorial
+# Laravel 6 Project

-## Project3 : Demo Forum App with Laravel Framework
+ Discussions App with Laravel Framework

 ### Features of Project 3